 Deadly Michigan school shooting baffles police as young suspect keeps silent

-Dec 1 (Reuters) - Investigators sifted through a bloody crime scene and pored through surveillance video, social media and eyewitness accounts as they sought clues to what drove a 15-year-old boy to go on a deadly shooting spree at his Detroit-area high school.
+Dec 1 (Reuters) - Investigators were reviewing video and reading the writings of a 15-year-old boy on Wednesday as they sought clues to what drove him to go on a deadly shooting spree at his high school north of Detroit, where he killed three fellow classmates.

-The young suspect, whose name was withheld by officials because he is a minor, opened fire on Tuesday with a semi-automatic handgun his father had purchased four days earlier, killing three fellow Oxford High School students.
+The suspect, whose name was withheld by officials because he is a minor, opened fire on Tuesday with a handgun his father had purchased four days earlier, killing three students in Oxford, Michigan, about 40 miles (65 km) from Detroit.

-A teacher and seven other students were wounded, some critically, police said.
+Tate Myre, 16, died in a patrol car en route to a hospital.
+Hanna St. Julian, 14 and Madisyn Baldwin, 17, were also killed in the shooting.
+A teacher and seven other students were wounded, some critically, authorities said.

-Oakland County Sheriff Michael Bouchard told a news briefing hours after the rampage in Oxford, Michigan, about 40 miles (65 km) north of Detroit, that investigators lacked any immediate explanation for what might have precipitated "an unspeakable and unforgivable" act of violence.

-"This touches us all personally and deeply, and will for a long time," he said.
+"It's clear that he came out with the intent to kill people," Oakland County Sheriff Michael Bouchard said in an interview on CNN on Wednesday.

+"He was shooting people at close range, oftentimes towards the head and chest. ...
+It's just absolutely coldhearted murders," he said, adding that the shooter fired at least 30 shots.

+The incident was the latest in a decades-long string of deadly U.S. school shootings that will likely fuel debates about gun control and mental health care, with many states allowing easy access to firearms while mental health disorders often go untreated.

+The suspect was armed with a 9mm semi-automatic handgun his father had purchased on Nov.
+26, along with three 15-round magazines.
+Seven live rounds remained in the gun when the youth was arrested, the sheriff said late on Tuesday.

-The suspect, disarmed and taken into custody by sheriff's deputies minutes after the shooting began, has declined to speak with investigators after his parents retained a lawyer and denied authorities permission to interview their son, Bouchard said.
+The suspect was disarmed and taken into custody by sheriff's deputies minutes after the shooting began.
+He declined to speak with investigators after his parents retained a lawyer and denied authorities permission to interview their son, Bouchard said.

-"The person who's got the most insight on motive is not talking," the sheriff told reporters.
+"The person who's got the most insight on motive is not talking," the sheriff said.

-He said forensic technicians would likely work through the night collecting evidence from the crime scene, while detectives begin collecting video footage from security cameras mounted around the school and conducting interviews with witnesses and those acquainted with the suspect.
+He said forensic technicians were collecting evidence from the crime scene, while detectives began collecting video footage from security cameras mounted around the school and interviewing witnesses and those acquainted with the suspect.

-He said a search warrant was executed at the suspect's home in Oxford and his phone was seized.
+The sheriff said a search warrant was executed at the suspect's home in Oxford and his cellphone was seized.

 THREE DEAD, EIGHT WOUNDED

-Bouchard credited swift action by his deputies for preventing greater loss of life, saying they arrived on the scene in minutes and moved straight toward the sound of gunshots.
+Bouchard credited swift action by his deputies for preventing greater loss of life, saying they arrived on the scene within minutes and moved straight toward the sound of gunshots.

-Officers confronted the young assailant advancing down a hallway toward them with a loaded weapon, when he put his hands over his head and surrendered, Bouchard said.
+Officers confronted the young assailant advancing down a hallway toward them with a loaded weapon, and he put his hands over his head and surrendered, Bouchard said.

-The precise sequence of events during the violence remained unclear, but police believe the boy carried the weapon into the school in a backpack, the sheriff said.
+The precise sequence of events during the violence remained unclear, but police believe the student carried the weapon into school in a backpack, the sheriff said.

 "The only information I have is that he came out of a bathroom with a weapon, and I don't know where he went first," Bouchard said.